 - Explore how these types of technology-based engagement can be disseminated and used by communities throughout the United States.

-Expected Outcomes: All participating communities will receive:
+Anticipated Outcomes: All participating communities received:

 - A guided step-by-step process that walks you through examining vulnerabilities to your stormwater system;